 - Rustik Empordà – Grab a snack on the way out of the door and then ride to Bellcaire D’Empordà to fuel up on a tasty breakfast at Rustik.
 Carrer de dMolí, 4, 17141, Bellcaire

-- Federal Cafe – Just down the street from the beautiful Girona Cathedral, Federal is a great option for both lunch and dinner, serving brunch earlier in the day and delicious dinners in the evening.
+- Federal Cafe – Just down the street from the beautiful Girona Cathedral, Federal is a great option for both breakfast and lunch.
+Vegan friendly.
 Carrere de la Força, 9, 17004, Girona

 - Rocacorba Cafe – Borne of the famous Rocacorba Food Truck, Rocacorba cafe offers a variety of lunch / brunch options from toasts and salads to burgers.
 Carrer Nord, 5, 17001, Girona